I am a psychodynamic psychotherapist offering individual weekly therapy.

 I work with clients with a variety of concerns and difficulties.
-This includes patients suffering with anxiety, depression, OCD, self-esteem and eating disorders; those struggling to cope with pressures of work, relationships and study; those wanting to makes changes in their lives or those simply wanting to understand and make sense of their inner world.
+This includes those experiencing anxiety, depression, OCD, self-esteem and eating disorders; those struggling to cope with pressures of work, ill-health, relationships and study; those wanting to makes changes in their lives or those simply wanting to understand themselves better and make sense of their emotions and inner conflicts.

 Training, qualifications & experience

-I trained at WPF (Westminster Pastoral Foundation) and am a member of the FPC and UKCP.
+I trained at WPF (Westminster Pastoral Foundation) and am a member of the FPC, BACP and UKCP.
 The training at WPF is based on psychoanalytic theories.

 In addition I have more than 20 years experience as a mental health professional in the NHS working with patients with a range of mental health conditions.

-In practice this means working with the therapist to identify relationship patterns and thought processes, bringing to light the unconscious and underlying processes.
+In practice this means working with the therapist to identify relationship patterns and thought processes.
 Often it is useful to explore early experiences and patterns within the family and to explore current difficulties with forming or maintaining relationships, managing work and study and other stressors or situations.

 Psychotherapy can be useful in the treatment of anxiety, depression and other disorders such as eating disorders.
 Psychotherapy can bring about long term change both in depression and anxiety but also in the areas of self-esteem, understanding the self and in developing new patterns and in learning to cope with everyday stresses.